 After exploring Oz, go next door to Toto’s TacOz.
 A sculpture of Dorothy’s little dog will greet you.
 If walking the Yellow Brick Road has emptied your stomach, eat the Bust My Buttons Burrito.
 You’ll be hungry no more, and Dorothy’s friend Button Bright will approve.
 If you’re not so hungry, try the Yellow Brick Road Burrito.
 Either way, plan for leftovers.

-In front of the taco place, the Toto is not the only Toto in Wamego.
-A dozen more of the black dogs await visitors around Wamego.
-Take the Toto Tour with this map.
+The Toto in front of the taco place is not Wamego’s only Toto.
+A dozen more little black dogs await visitors around Wamego’s downtown area.
+Take the dog Toto Tour with this tour guide map.

 The Oz Winery is only a block south of the museum.
 Stop in for a tasting and bring home some wine, plus an Oz-themed souvenir.
 We like the Squished Witch, Can’t Find My Way Home, and Wicked Deeds wines.

 Roxie’s reliable recommendation: For the complete Oz experience, park on Ash Street, two blocks east of the museum.
 Before entering the Yellow Brick Road, stop at the Friendship House Restaurant for refreshments.
-Thus fortified, walk a short distance to the museum.
-Look for the murals adorning the walls.
+Thus fortified, walk a short distance to the museum on a mural-lined walkway.
 The gate’s west end is the perfect selfie station.

 “That’s how we laugh the day away in the Merry Old Land of Oz!”